umee-network/umee/docs/design_docs/012-umee-inflation-v2.md

 We set the max inflation to 12 billions UMEE (the supply today is around 12.2 billions):

-- Block rewards are always adjusted (zeroed or reduced if necessary) to never exceed 12 billions UMEE.
+- Block rewards are always adjusted (zeroed or reduced if necessary) so total supply never exceeds 12 billion UMEE.
   - Supply is measured based on `bank/QueryTotalSupplyRequest`.
 - Minting resumes if supply drops below 21B (and stops again once 21B is reached).
-- Burn events will reduce the ongoing UMEE supply, enabling more staking rewards, according to the inflation rules.
-Burning events were already introduced in the whitepaper and the exact specification is part of an ongoing discussion, and subject to another design document.
+- Burn events will reduce the UMEE supply, enabling more staking rewards, according to the inflation rules.
+Burning events were included in the whitepaper, but the exact specification will be the subject of another design document.

 The $UMEE v2 Inflation follows a similar Cosmos dynamic inflation mechanism based on the bonding rate in the `x/staking` module, to allow the Umee chain to naturally adjust inflation rate to drive staking activities to reach the target bonding rate.
-All the inflation tokens go to stakers and delegators as how it works now.

 On top of that we introduce _inflation cycle_, which is initially set to 2 years and controlled by the UMEE governance.
 In each inflation cycle, the yearly total amount of newly emitted tokens is a variable as per the `x/staking` Cosmos SDK module.
 At the end of each inflation cycle, the `x/mint` module `inflation_min` and `inflation_max` parameters are automatically decreased by the `infaltion_reduction_rate` parameter, which is initially set to 25%.

-Finally, we increase the `x/mint` [inflation rate change](https://github.com/cosmos/cosmos-sdk/blob/v0.47.2/x/mint/README.md#nextinflationrate) speed from 1 year to **6 months**.
+Finally, we accelerate the `x/mint` [inflation rate change](https://github.com/cosmos/cosmos-sdk/blob/v0.47.2/x/mint/README.md#nextinflationrate) speed from 1 year to **6 months**.

 Umee governance at any time can vote and modify the inflation schedule if the external environment changes materially and requires a different plan.